By Sheila Madsen, May 2021, and again on February 11, 2022.

 [updated November 25, 2021, now open!
-Be sure to visit the art gallery on the first floor, open every day at 10 a.m. and you can have crépes and coffee at Mareé also open at 10 a.m, – “love at first crépe.”
-Visit Baúl concept store while you explore the airy art gallery that spans several rooms.]
+Be sure to visit the art gallery on the first floor, closed Tuesdays, opens at 10 a.m. and you can have crépes and coffee at Mareé also open at 10 a.m, – “love at first crépe.”
+Visit Baúl concept store while you explore the airy art gallery that spans several rooms.
+And in February 2022 Metl Mezcaleria moved in, that is also closed Tuesdays and opens at 5 p.m.
+To read a review of Metl please click here.La Roosevelt is closed on Tuesdays.]

 “Make your own money so a man has nothing but loyalty to offer you.”
 That’s an original quote from the owner and creative director of La Roosevelt, Isabel Toledo.
 The petit Mexican- Lebanese woman is focused and driven [just look at her practical work boots] and proudly says “I am creating this project with my own money, there is no family money involved, it’s all mine.”